 Collective responsibility for supply chain risk starts within the four walls of an organization.
-Without effective cross-functional information sharing and collaboration, it is difficult to align interests, develop processes and mitigate risks jointly with external suppliers and other partners.
+Without effective cross-functional information sharing and collaboration, it is difficult to align interests, develop processes, and mitigate risks jointly with external suppliers and other partners.

-Almost four-fifths of our survey sample agree they need to improve how they collaborate and share information between departments.
-In the case of cyber threats that means organizations require close cooperation between IT security, supply chain and procurement managers to identify and plug vulnerabilities at suppliers with access to their systems and networks.
+Almost four-fifths of IT and IT security executives agree they need to improve how they collaborate and share information between departments.

+In the case of cyber threats that means organizations require close cooperation between procurement, IT security and supply chain managers to identify and plug vulnerabilities at suppliers with access to their systems and networks.